OpenNWP/GAME/README.md

 ### Compiling the code

-	./compile.sh
+	./compile.sh -f

 Before being able to run the model, however, you need to create a grid file.
 The handbook gives further information on that.
+A first try could be

+	cd grid_generator
+	./compile.sh
+	./run_script.sh

 ## Fundamental literature